HenrikBaerbak/Common-Types/README.md

 # Common-Types
 XSD for the CONNECT project

 Changed to support adding texts to 'originalText' tags as required by QFD documents.

+- Henrik Bærbak Christensen / Aarhus University